wp-plugins/w4-post-list/readme.txt

 * Removed: Posts with categories, Only categories.

+If you find this plugin useful, please add your <a href="http://wordpress.org/support/view/plugin-reviews/w4-post-list">review</a>.

 = Shortcode =
 Use shortcode "postlist" to show your list inside post/page content area.
 Example: <code>[postlist 1]</code> will show the list having id "1".